zeckdude/code-references/react/react-redux/implementation.md

  <br>

 1. Any components that needs to update the store uses the connect() method to dispatch an action to the reducers.
+Pass an object or function, as the second argument to the connect() method, which specify which action to emit.
    * Relevant code:

        ```js